taddyorg/inkverse-graphql-server/README.md

 This is a local message queue system that mimics AWS SQS queues.
 We use queues to handle sending emails, push notifications, etc.

-Everytime you restart the docker container (or your laptop) you will have to create the queues again and all messages in your queues will be deleted.
+Everytime you restart the docker container (or restart your laptop) you will have to create the queues again and all messages in your queues will be deleted.

-5. Setup JWT keys
+4. Setup JWT keys

 We need to generate a private & public key for signing & verifying JWT tokens.
 We use JWT tokens for user authentication.